Nearby Wright Sites

 Duncan House at Polymath Park

-Experience the height of Usonian style at Frank Lloyd Wright’s Duncan House.
+Experience the Usonian style at Frank Lloyd Wright’s Duncan House.
 Built in 1957 for Donald and Elizabeth Duncan, you will marvel at the fascinating journey of this house from its original location Lisle, Ill. to its current home in Polymath Park in Acme, Pa.
 Two other Wright-inspired houses, designed by Wright apprentice, Peter Berndtson, add to the architectural interest and historical appeal of Polymath Park Resort.

 Book your tour of the Duncan House at Polymath Park , available daily, except Wednesdays.
 Learn more about additional offerings at Polymath Park Resort, including lodging options and the Treetops Restaurant.